altilunium/md/README.md

 * You can paste image directly to this text editor.
 * You can also paste the original formatting.
 Press ctrl+shift+v to paste without formatting.
 * To print the document, switch to markdown-rendered mode by clicking the green "m" icon, then add the URL `?r=y` to hide the toolbar, then print it by using browser's built-in print function (ctrl+p)
-* ~~Click the light button to publish.
+* ~~Click the light green button to publish.
 Enter the URL key and password.
 Store your password somewhere if you want to edit this published post later.~~ (Deprecated feature : replaced with [p2p note sharing feature](https://rtnf.bearblog.dev/experimenting-with-peerjs/))

 ## Tech Stack